 If you’re heading to the campsite with the family you’d do well to take along the Kelty Woobie kids sleeping bag for your 4-10 year old.
 It’s a comfortable bag that’s warm enough to protect your child when unseasonable weather blows in.
 The design is colorful and engaging and the taffeta shell will take years of campsite wear and tear.
 This kids sleeping bag is available in rose or blue color schemes and stuffs away easily when you’re done with it.
 Your kids will love it.

 - Weight2.25 pounds

 Sleeping bags aren’t as complex as travel cameras but there are still things people need to know when buying kids sleeping bags.
 Below are common questions and considerations.

-What Kids Sleeping Bag Should I Buy?
+Q: What Kids Sleeping Bag Should I Buy?

-Which kids sleeping bag you buy will really be up to you although there are a number of factors you should consider before deciding which boys sleeping bags or girls sleeping bags may be best for your child.
+A: Which kids sleeping bag you buy will really be up to you although there are a number of factors you should consider before deciding which boys sleeping bags or girls sleeping bags may be best for your child.
 Here are the main considerations.

 Shape - Since kids aren’t going to need high performance specialty bags kids sleeping bags fall into two basic design categories: rectangular and mummy.
 The rectangular bags are most often associated with warm weather camping while the mummy bag is designed for optimal heat retention when the weather gets cool.